schwoere/buildenvironment/README.md

     mkdir -p opencv/include
 **Ubitrack-Compilation for Android on Linux:**

-In order to build Ubitrack for Android, you have to place BOOST, LAPACK and OpenCV for Android in the external\_libraires\android folder.
+In order to build Ubitrack for Android, you have to place BOOST, LAPACK and OpenCV for Android in the external\_libraries\linux\_android folder.

 BOOST for Android: